LilyKun064/LLM_Gender_Bias/README.md

 The goal is to evaluate **how LLMs infer a user's gender** and **why** they justify those inferences across controlled stimulus conditions.

 This project is my anger product after being mistaken as a man by my ChatGPT simply because I talk about code and science all the time, even though I also asked about my period.
 Gender bias is everywhere.
 And we all should be aware of that.
+I am not an AI researcher nor a computer science major, so please forgive my AI-heavy code.

 ---